laravel/docs/container.md

         //
     });

-If the identifier cannot be resolved an exception is thrown.
-The exception will be `Psr\Container\NotFoundExceptionInterface` if the identifier was never bound or a `Psr\Container\ContainerExceptionInterface` otherwise.
+An exception is thrown if the given identifier can't be resolved.
+The exception will be an instance of `Psr\Container\NotFoundExceptionInterface` if the identifier was never bound.
+If the identifier was bound but was unable to be resolved, an instance of `Psr\Container\ContainerExceptionInterface` will be thrown.